 INSTRUCTIONS FOR AUTHORS

-JCBPR is an Open Access journal.
-This means that it uses a funding model that does not charge readers or their institutions for access.
+JCBPR is an Open Access journal. nonprofit means that it uses a funding model that does not charge readers or their institutions for access.
 Readers may freely read, download, copy, distribute, print, search, or link to the full texts of articles.
-JCBPR doesn't have article processing charges (APCs) or article submission charges since it is funded by the Association for Cognitive Behavioral Psychotherapies, a non profit organization.
-No payment is made in return to the authors for published articles.
+JCBPR does not have article processing charges (APCs) or article submission charges since it is funded by the Association for Cognitive Behavioral Psychotherapies, a nonprofit organization.

 The publication rights of the articles accepted for publishing are transferred to the journal with the ‘Copyright Transfer Form'.
-This form should be filled out before the publishing process take place.
+This form should be filled out before the publishing process takes place.